 The Logitech MX Keys is a better keyboard than the Logitech K350.
 It feels noticeably higher-end, can connect up to three devices simultaneously, and can also be used with mobile devices via Bluetooth.
 Its chiclet keys have a very short pre-travel distance and each key is individually lit.
 The typing quality is much better on the MX Keys, but some people might like the ergonomic board design of the K350 better.

 The Microsoft Sculpt Ergonomic Keyboard is a better ergonomic keyboard than the Logitech K350.
 Its switches require less total travel and don't feel as heavy.
 Also, it has better ergonomics overall and even comes with a separate NumPad that you can move around.
-The typing quality is noticeably more satisfactory on the Sculpt than the K350.
-Other than price, there's no reason to get the K350 over the Sculpt.
+The typing quality is noticeably more satisfactory on the Microsoft than the Logitech.
+Other than price, there's no reason to get the Logitech over the Microsoft.

 The Logitech K350 and the Kinesis Freestyle Pro are very different ergonomic keyboards.
-The K350 has a slightly curved design, while the Kinesis features two halves that you can place however you prefer.
-On the other hand, the K350 has rubber dome switches that feel very heavy and provide a much less satisfactory typing experience than the mechanical switches of the Kinesis.
+The Logitech has a slightly curved design, while the Kinesis features two halves that you can place however you prefer.
+On the other hand, the Logitech has rubber dome switches that feel very heavy and provide a much less satisfactory typing experience than the mechanical switches of the Kinesis.